felix-lang/felix/doc/refman/parsing.rst

 Overview
 --------

-Unlike most programming languages, Felix has tiny bootstrap grammer hard coded into the compiler.
+Unlike most programming languages, Felix has tiny bootstrap grammar hard coded into the compiler.
 That grammar does not specify the commonly used part of the language, instead, it specifies an how to parse an EBNF like syntax which specifies the actual grammar.